poseidon-code/poseidon-code/README.md

 <h1 align="center">🍔 What's going on, you ask ?</h1>

--   🌱 I’m currently learning **Strapi, GraphQL, Jest, Selenium Automation and had a hands-on with Go**.
+-   🌱 I’m currently learning **Go and its image libraries with a multi-million dollar idea 😁**.
 -   👨‍💻 All of my projects are available at my **[Portfolio](https://pritamh.netlify.app)**.

--   💬 Ask me about : **ReactJs, NextJs, NodeJs, ExpressJs, MongoDB, JavaScript, TypeScript, Graphics Designing, Motion Graphics, GraphQL, Linux Customizations (Ricing) and just about life 🤗**.
+-   💬 Ask me about : **Python, Go, JavaScript, TypeScript, ReactJs, NextJs, NodeJs, ExpressJs, MongoDB, Linux Customizations (Ricing) and just about life 🤗**.
 -   📫 How to reach me ? **pritamhalder.portfolio@gmail.com**.
 -   📄 Get to know about my professional field of work : **[My Resume](./assets/Resume%20-%20Pritam%20Halder.pdf)**.
 -   📄 Get to know about my academic experiences : **[My CV](./assets/CV%20-%20Pritam%20Halder.pdf)**.